Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 When you take the Magic action, you magic something by casting a spell that has a casting time of an :rsc-action: Action or by using a feature or Magic Item that requires a Magic action to be activated.

 If you cast a spell that has a casting time of 1 minute or longer, you must take the Magic action on each turn of that casting, and you must maintain Concentration while you do so.
-If your Concentration is broken, the spell fails, but you don’t expend a spell slot.
+If your Concentration is broken, the spell fails, but you don't expend a spell slot.

 ### Opportunity Attack